IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-web.md

 ---
-title: Building a web site
+title: Building a Web Site
 description: This is a repository for a single source prototype.
 author: jonpayne
 ms.topic: article